jbienzms/MRTL/Dev/day1.md

 1. Complete all steps in the first module: [Introduction to Mixed Reality Toolkit - Create a Mars Curiosity Rover hologram](https://docs.microsoft.com/en-us/learn/modules/learn-mrtk-tutorials/) ***including* the knowledge check at the end.**

-## Success!
+## Success

 Congratulations, you just completed Day 1!
 If you'd like to continue learning, try completing other modules in the [HoloLens 2 Fundamentals](https://docs.microsoft.com/en-us/learn/paths/beginner-hololens-2-tutorials/) path.
-Just don't complete the [Azure Spatial Anchors]() module or you'll spoil **Day 2**!
+Just don't complete the [Azure Spatial Anchors]() module since we'll cover that on **Day 2**.

-See you tomorrow!
+**See you tomorrow!**